renatomaia/coutil/doc/manual.md

 Causes [`system.run`](#systemrun-mode) to return prematurely.

-### `system.time ([mode])`
+### `system.time ([update])`

-Returns a number representing a timestamp in nanoseconds.
+Returns the last calculated timestamp used to evaluate time-related system events.
-The timestamp increases monotonically from some arbitrary point in time, and is not subject to clock drift.
+The timestamp is a number of seconds with precision of milliseconds.
-`mode` is a string that defines the timestamp to the returned as described below:
+It increases monotonically from some arbitrary point in time, and is not subject to clock drift.

-- `"actual"`: timestamp that reflects the actual and precise time of the system.
+If `update` is provided and evaluates to `true`, the cached timestamp is updated to the current time of the system before it is returned.

-- `"cached"`: the last cached timestamp used for processing time-related system events.
+### `system.nanosecs ()`

-- `"update"`: the cached timestamp, but updated to the current time of the system.
+Returns a timestamp in nanoseconds that represents the current time of the system.

-The default value of `mode` is `"cached"`.
+It increases monotonically from some arbitrary point in time, and is not subject to clock drift.

 ### `system.suspend ([delay])`